hbondino/GettingCleaningData/CodeBook.md

 So I only keep the columns that have the mean and the standard deviation for every measure and gave them a tidy name.

 Finally I calculated the mean of every column by subject and activity (except those two columns, of course) and send the result to the file results.txt

+- The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
+- The gyroscope units are rad/seg.